Surya-R-1999/futurense-dataengg-bootcamp/PySpark/RDD/RDD in Standalone Mode.md

 - The distribution of data among the Worker Nodes takes place before parallel processing.

-- The Spark read the input file and creates a logical partitions and stores in the worker Nodes.
+- The Spark's Driver Program read the input file and creates a logical partitions and stores in the worker Nodes.

 - The Number of logical partitions may or may not be equal with the Worker Nodes.
 Eg : 4 partitions of data can be stored in 3 worker Nodes is a possibility.